-Recent high-profile events such as the MV Wakashio grounding on the outer reef of Mauritius, spilling ~820 tonnes of low sulphur fuel oil into the surrounding environment and the X-press Pearl which caught fire and spilled oil and plastic pellets along the coast of Sri Lanka, demonstrate first-hand the devastating impacts of such incidents.
+Recent high-profile events such as the MV Wakashio grounding on the outer reef of Mauritius, spilling ~820 tonnes of low sulphur fuel oil into the surrounding environment, demonstrate firsthand the devastating impacts of such incidents.
 Such incidents can threaten marine biodiversity, world heritage sites and the livelihoods of coastal communities.
 There is a need to understand the risk posed by spills to inform proactive preparedness for such spills.

-Compared with other parts the of the world, the capacity of countries in the Indian Ocean region to respond to maritime disasters still remains a challenge.
+Compared with other parts the of the world, the capacity of countries in Africa to respond to maritime disasters remains a challenge.
 Government agencies are seeking to address this and have taken steps towards reinforcing pollution response capability.
 Risk Assessments are a useful tool to help understand the relative risks and to support environmental management decision making, and can be used to inform management decisions, based on the assessed risk to ecological and socio-economic marine resources.